Fast, versatile, photoreal-leaning

 Wan 2.6 — Alibaba's Fast General-Purpose AI Video

-Access Alibaba's Wan 2.6 on gVideo alongside 8 other models — Kling 3.0, Veo 3.1, Sora 2 Pro, Luma Ray 2, Seedance 2.0, Hailuo 2.3, Kling 2.5 Turbo, and Pika 2.2.
+Access Alibaba's Wan 2.6 on gVideo alongside 10 other video models — Kling 3.0, Veo 3.1, Sora 2 Pro, Luma Ray 2, Seedance 2.0, Hailuo 2.3, Kling 2.5 Turbo, and Pika 2.2.
 At 30 credits per 5-second video, it's the lowest-cost way to iterate on an idea.

 What’s different